Galina Ulanova: Biography

 Ulanova was born in Saint Petersburg, Russia.
-Both parents were the soloists of the Mariinsky theatre and danced with Anna Pavlova.
+Both her parents were the soloists of the Mariinsky theatre and danced with Anna Pavlova.
 Later, her father became a director and her mother taught ballet.
 Ulanova recalled that she 'never had a choice to pick a career' and due to her parents' profession, ballet was her only option.
 As a child she dreamed of becoming a sailor, saying she feared having the life of artists with lots of labour and no sleep.
 Nevertheless, her parents sent her to ballet school at a very young age, where she studied under Agrippina Vaganova and her own mother.

 When she joined the Mariinsky Theatre in 1928, the press found in her "much of Semyonova's style, grace, the same exceptional plasticity and a sort of captivating modesty in her gestures".
 Konstantin Stanislavsky, fascinated with her acting style, implored her to take part in his stage productions.
 In 1944, when her fame reached Joseph Stalin, he had her transferred to the Bolshoi Theatre, where she would be the prima ballerina assoluta for 16 years.
 The following year, she danced the title role in the world premiere of Sergei Prokofiev's Cinderella.

 Ulanova was regarded as a great actress as well as a dancer, and when she was finally allowed to tour abroad at the age of 46, enraptured British papers wrote that "Galina Ulanova in London knew the greatest triumph of any individual dancer since Anna Pavlova".
 Having retired from the stage at the age of 50, she coached many generations of Russian dancers.

 Ulanova was one of the few dancers to be awarded Hero of Socialist Labour and the only one to receive this honour twice.
 She was also awarded the highest exclusively artistic national title, People's Artist of the USSR. and she was awarded the Stalin Prize in 1941, 1946, 1947, 1950, and the Lenin Prize in 1957.
 She was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1960.

 She died in 1998 in Moscow, aged 88, and is buried in the cemetery of the Novodevichy Convent.

 Ulanova's apartment in one of Moscow's Seven Sisters, the Kotelnicheskaya Embankment Building, is preserved now as a memorial museum.
 Monuments to Ulanova were erected in Saint Petersburg and Stockholm.